 Clicking noises when turning can be caused by a loose Castle nut on your front lower ball joint.
 Ensure the Castle nut is torqued down to the proper specification.
 A worn-out ball joint can cause similar symptoms.

-In most reported cases, the vehicle behaved fine under normal straight line driving conditions, and no other symptoms were reported.
+In most reported cases, the vehicle behaved fine under normal straight-line driving conditions, and no other symptoms were reported.
 There is no vibration or sensation feedback on the steering wheel.
-It’s just a troubling, annoying sounds heard when driving at low speeds, especially when your windows are down or the doors are off.
-Then it’s most audible.
+It’s just a troubling, annoying sound heard when driving at low speeds, especially when your windows are down or the doors are off.
+Then it’s the most audible.